 Since fine hair can be susceptible to knots and tangles, you should use a volumizing, light conditioner in the shower and avoid the heavier options.
-It's also recommended to condition before you shampoo because conditioners often leave a residue on hair and the shampoo will take care of that.
+Some also recommend conditioning before you shampoo, because conditioners often leave a residue on hair and the shampoo will take care of that.

-Apply conditioner only on the bottom 2/3rds of your hair.
+Apply conditioner only on the bottom two-thirds of your hair.
 If you condition the scalp, you will only weigh down your flat hair even more.

 Air Dry for Volume